jometzg/app-service/README.md

 # Access Restrictions - recap
-Azure app services (web apps) have for a long time had an access restriction feature where requests in-bound to the app service can be restricted by IP address or IP address range.
-This now includes VNet subnets, but that is another story.
+When building a service that uses several web apps, there is often the need to lock down some web apps from only receiving request of other Azure web apps.
+Azure app services have for a long time had an access restriction feature where requests in-bound to a web app can be restricted by IP address or IP address range.
+This is form of access restriction does not restrict to specific web apps, but it is nevertheless useful.

-Often when using a combination of app services it can be difficult to debug issues
+Often it can be difficult to debug issues with access restriction.
 ![Two web apps](https://github.com/jometzg/app-service/blob/master/web-to-web.png)
 Is it a problem with the sender or the recipient?